Gray Matters by Stuart Carlson and Jerry Resler for September 19, 2015

 9. Chubby

-Grace Premium Member over 8 years ago
+Grace Premium Member about 9 years ago

 We had one in 1964 in CT (I was 5).
 We also only had to dial (literally) 4 numbers as long as we were dialing within the exchange.
 But then we had a milk man who delivered milk every morning, he would leave it in the milk box, which was a box built into the sidewall of the house.
 We used to use it to get in if we forgot our key (only little kids fit)….and a “soda pop” guy who brought cases of glass bottle of soda to our order once a week.